Brxdl3y/KCB-BANK-NETWORK--VLAN---SVI-/README.md

 Organization: **KCB Bank Head Quater**

 Goal: **Provide segmented connectivity** for departments (Customer Service, Finance & Accounting, HR, IT/Network, ATM zone) with secure internet egress via an ISP.
-Demonstrate enterprise‑grade design patterns you’d expect in a financial environment.
+This demonstrate **enterprise‑grade design** patterns you’d expect in a financial environment.

-What you’ll see in this lab:
+**What you’ll see in this lab:**

-Inter‑VLAN routing on a Layer‑3 core switch (Catalyst 3560)
+**Inter‑VLAN routing** on a Layer‑3 core switch (Catalyst 3560)

-Routed point‑to‑point to an edge router for WAN/ISP
+**Routed point‑to‑point** to an edge router for WAN/ISP

-OSPFv2 peering (MD5 authentication) between core and edge
+**OSPFv2 peering & MD5 authentication** - between core and edge

-Static + default routing logic (fail‑safe simplicity at the edge)
+**Static + default routing logic** - so as to facilitate a fail‑safe simplicity at the edge

-NAT overload at the edge for private subnets
+**NAT** overload at the edge for private subnets

-VLAN hardening: access/trunk best practices, native VLAN quarantine, DTP disabled
+**VLAN hardening**: access/trunk best practices, native VLAN sophistication, DTP disabled

-L2 security: Port‑Security, BPDU‑Guard, DHCP Snooping, Dynamic ARP Inspection, IP Source Guard
+**L2 security**: Port‑Security, BPDU‑Guard, DHCP Snooping, Dynamic ARP Inspection, IP Source Guard

-L3 security: granular inter‑VLAN ACLs (principle of least privilege)
+**L3 security**: granular inter‑VLAN ACLs (principle of least privilege)

-Network services: DHCP (per‑VLAN scopes), NTP, logging, SNMPv3, SSH‑only management
+**Network services**: DHCP (per‑VLAN scopes), NTP, logging, SNMPv3, SSH‑only management

 Optional add‑ons for polish: NetFlow (NBAR‑lite), QoS marking, banners, and structured comments

-Why this matters : It demonstrates comfort with both design trade‑offs and hands‑on CLI across switching, routing, and security — the trio most common in campus/branch roles.
+**Why this matters** : It demonstrates comfort with both design trade‑offs and **hands‑on CLI across switching, routing, and security** — the trio most common in campus/branch roles.

-Topology (at a glance)

-Devices:
+**Topology**

 HQ‑CORE: Catalyst 3560 (Layer‑3)